tuoharju/Documents/SecurityPolicy.md

 2) Application servers, which process and handle everything required for sending and storing data, and
 3) Sending servers, which handle the actual delivery of emails to recipient servers

 The relay servers (1) are located around the world in various Amazon-hosted regions to reduce latency.
-While these servers currently minimally process data to pass along to the application servers, they may in the future handle other functions as well.
-You can read more about these relay servers on [Mandrill blog](http://blog.mandrill.com/making-smtp-fast.html) and current locations are provided on [Mandrill status page](http://status.mandrillapp.com)

 The application servers (2) are also currently hosted via Amazon and are located in the US-West region of the United States.

 The delivery servers (3) are also located in the United States and are a combination of hosted servers and ones that are managed by Mandrill in a secure facility.

 Amazon AWS Identity and Access Management is used for authentication to AWS-related resources.
 Data may be accessed from Mandrill offices, but is generally not stored there except when transiently stored on individual machines.

-You can read more about security developments at Mandrill at http://blog.mandrill.com/security-at-mandrill.html

 ### Maventa